 Other Names: Wild basil, Wild Mint, Virginia-thyme, Torrey's Mountain-mint, Short Tooth Mountain Mint, Virginia Mountain Mint, Narrow Leaf Mountain Mint , Hoary Mountain Mint

-Mountain-mint is an edible and medicinal plant.
+Mountain-mint is edible and used by herbalists for remedies.
 The flower buds and leaves are edible raw or cooked, and have a hot, spicy, mint-like flavor that makes a great spice or seasoning for meat.

-The fresh or dried leaves of Mountain Mint are brewed into a refreshing mint-like medicinal herb tea that is alterative (for that run down feeling), analgesic, antiseptic, diaphoretic, carminative, emmenagogue and tonic.
+The fresh or dried leaves of Mountain Mint are brewed into a refreshing minty herb tea that is alterative (for that run down feeling), analgesic, antiseptic, diaphoretic, carminative, emmenagogue and tonic.
 The tea is used in herbal medicine for the treatment of menstrual disorders, indigestion, mouth sores and gum disease, colic, coughs, colds, chills and fevers.
-A strong decoction is medicinal poured over festering wounds.
+A strong decoction is said to be helpful poured over festering wounds.
 Crushed Mountain Mint flowers are placed on tooth ache and almost instantly kills pain.

 Mountain Mint is a very aromatic herb is used in potpourri or burned as incense.
 Placed in a muslin bag it can be used as bath additive, and is said to be very soothing to irritated skin.
 Will freshen laundry when used in the dryer.
 Thrown in a drawer or trunk it will not only freshen clothing and blankets, but keep moths away.
 Sprinkle on carpets to freshen the whole house and is said to be a good natural insecticide, the plant does repel insects and is good for use in the garden.
 Crushed flowers are rubbed on clothing to repel insects.

 Caution: Not for use by pregnant women, may be harmful to fetus.